Skip to Main Content

 Histology

-Histology looks at features such as size and shape of the tumor cells to class medulloblastoma tumors:
+Histology looks at the size and shape of the tumor cells to class medulloblastoma tumors.
+This information is considered along with molecular testing.

 Metastasis

-Medulloblastoma may also be classed by metastasis, or spread of disease:
+Medulloblastoma may also be classified by metastasis, or spread of disease:

 • M0: The tumor is localized with no spread of disease.

-• M1: Tumor cells are found in the brain fluid called cerebrospinal fluid (CSF).
+• M1: Tumor cells are found in the CSF.

 • M2: There is evidence of spread of disease within the brain (intracranial).